ptewarie/cypress-automation/readme.md

 ```

 for opening up the cypress browser:
-npx is included with npm > v5.2 or can be installed separately.
+#### npx is included with npm > v5.2 or can be installed separately.

 ```shell
 npx cypress open
 ```

 ## Reporting

  After the test have been run, an HTML report will be saved in `reports/mochareports`.

 ## Settings for mac
+toDo

 ToDo:
 - lint and format plugin